akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 1. Indicates the number of forms in the survey.
 A new survey has zero forms.
 2. Indicates if this is a monitoring survey or not (more on that below).
-3. Indicates if this survey has been published or not (more on that below).
-4. The title of the survey.
+3. The title of the survey.
 A short title to describe the survey.
 On the device, this will be shown as the title of the survey as well.
-5. The description of the survey.
+4. The description of the survey.
 This is an optional description of the survey.
 It is only used in the dashboard.
-6. The privacy type of the survey.
+5. The privacy type of the survey.
 There are two possibilities: 'public' and 'private'.
 This setting determines if the data will be visible on the public map or not.
-7. Language: the master language of the survey.
+6. Language: the master language of the survey.
 In addition to this, any number of translations can be added later.
 The default master language is English.
-8. Advanced settings.
+7. Advanced settings.
 Here, you can turn a survey into a monitoring survey (more on that below).
-9. Button to add a form to the survey.
+8. Button to add a form to the survey.

 After changing the various settings, click 'Save'.